tomichj/influx/README.md

 ## Usage

-Influx primarily provides models and services.
+Influx provides models and services.

+* Create plans from the console using `Influx::CreatePlan`.
+* Offer subscriptions and sign users up using `Influx::CreateSubscription`.
+* Change subscription plans with `Influx::ChangeSubscriptionPlan`.
+* Cancel subscriptions with `Influx::CancelSubscription`.

 ## Contributing